ValeSer/acebook-the-bytes/README.md

 Below, you'll find specific learning objectives for each tool.

 ## Trello
-Ensure to make sure of your team's Trello (https://trello.com/b/1FsF1kNo/acebook-meta-sd-specialism)
+Ensure to make use of your team's Trello (https://trello.com/b/1FsF1kNo/acebook-meta-sd-specialism)

 ## QuickStart Instructions